Planning Applications on Land East of Maghull

 Policy MN3 of the Local Plan relates to the largest single allocation, known as Land East of Maghull.
 The Government Inspector has endorsed this site as “a strategic mixed use allocation, accepting that this will provide a comprehensive high quality, well-designed sustainable urban extension containing integrated, distinctive, safe and secure residential neighbourhoods, a Business Park and improvements to local infrastructure”.
 His agreement to the Local Plan and this particular allocation took the site out of the designated Green Belt.

-Application (a) (reference DC/2017/01532) proposes the following:- Hybrid application seeking full planning permission for the demolition of existing buildings and the erection of 830 residential dwellings (C3), new vehicular accesses off Poverty Lane, public open space and ancillary infrastructure and outline planning permission for an older persons housing scheme (C2, C3) and ancillary infrastructure with all matters reserved.
+Application (a) (reference DC/2017/01532) proposed the following:- Hybrid application seeking full planning permission for the demolition of existing buildings and the erection of 830 residential dwellings (C3), new vehicular accesses off Poverty Lane, public open space and ancillary infrastructure and outline planning permission for an older persons housing scheme (C2, C3) and ancillary infrastructure with all matters reserved.

-Application (b) (reference DC/2017/01528) proposes the following:- Outline application with some matters reserved (scale, appearance, layout & landscaping) for the demolition of existing buildings and the erection of up to 855 residential dwellings (C3), an older persons housing scheme with access also reserved (C2, C3) , a mixed-use Local Centre (Uses (A1-A5, C3, D1, D2); together with associated public open space, landscaping, highways, Sustainable Drainage Systems, and all ancillary infrastructure works.
+Application (b) (reference DC/2017/01528) proposed the following:- Outline application with some matters reserved (scale, appearance, layout & landscaping) for the demolition of existing buildings and the erection of up to 855 residential dwellings (C3), an older persons housing scheme with access also reserved (C2, C3) , a mixed-use Local Centre (Uses (A1-A5, C3, D1, D2); together with associated public open space, landscaping, highways, Sustainable Drainage Systems, and all ancillary infrastructure works.

 Comments can be made by clicking the highlighted references above, and while these will not be responded to individually, will be addressed within the subsequent committee reports.